Search by category

 The World Development Indicators reports produced yearly by the World Bank (first issue: 2007) contain tables with quantitative indicators for over 200 countries on issues like economy and trade, public spending, governance, health, population, and education.
 Underlying databases are searchable and accessible through the WDI website.

 The World Factbook is a public information source developed by the Central Intelligence Agency (CIA) of the United States, originally prepared for US government officials.
-Its website contains fact sheets of about 200 countries with quantitative and qualitative information on topics like geography, population and demographics, culture (religion, ethnicity, literacy), politics, economy, and labour market.
+The World Factbook provides basic intelligence on the history, people, government, economy, energy, geography, environment, communications, transportation, military, terrorism, and transnational issues for 266 world entities.
 The Fact Book runs from 1981 and is updated every two weeks.
 The site offers advanced search facilities and downloadable data.